silvan-gehrig/silvan-gehrig/README.md

 # Hello, it's Silvan Gehrig
-I'm working as a professional teacher at BWZ Rapperswil-Jona.
-In addition, I teach in postgraduate programs as lecturer at the Eastern Switzerland University of Applied Sciences (OST), specializing in software design and architecture, as well as web and touch-oriented technologies.
+I work as a professional teacher at BWZ Rapperswil-Jona.
+Additionally, I teach in postgraduate programs as a lecturer at the Eastern Switzerland University of Applied Sciences (OST), specializing in software design and architecture, as well as web and touch-oriented technologies.

 ## My Projects
 In my free time, I work on projects in the field of innovative thinking, assemble custom computer configurations, and contribute to various [open-source projects](https://www.silvanonline.ch/projects).